Marjanamiiiri/1800_202210_DTC05/README.md

 ## General Info
 This browser based web application to ...
-• Hey this is Terence, adding my 2 bits to this project.
+•Hello this is Wallace Trinh.
 ## Technologies
 Technologies used for this project:
 * HTML, CSS